• Blog

 The traditional classroom model

-Let’s say your 11th graders are learning about electrical circuits.
+Let’s say 11th graders are learning about electrical circuits.
 A traditional means of instruction might look something like this:

 • The teacher gives a lecture about the components of an electrical circuit, the different types of circuits, and how they work.